Monterroso/CozyCabin/docs/project-info/user-flow.md

-# AIDesk: User Flow Guide
+# CozyCabin: User Flow Guide

-This document outlines the user journey within the AIDesk application, covering each step from authentication to resolving and managing support tickets.
+This document outlines the user journey within the CozyCabin application, covering each step from authentication to resolving and managing support tickets.
 It is designed to serve as a reference for how the application's features connect and flow together.

 ## 1. Authentication & Onboarding

 1. **Landing Page**
    - The user visits the main website or app landing page.
-   - Users see high-level information about AIDesk (or are directly prompted to log in).
+   - Users see high-level information about CozyCabin (or are directly prompted to log in).

 2. **Sign Up / Log In**
    - Users click "Sign Up" (create an account) or "Log In" (existing account).